2ternal/2ternal/README.md

   - ETC...
     - Solidity
       - Truffle
+- Now, I want to be a Java backend developer
 - Data Engineer Intern SIA(2022.6 ~ 2022.8)
 <!--
 **2ternal/2ternal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.